mattmills/Adafruit_LSM9DS0_Library/README.md

 Matt's LSM9DS0 Library
 ======================

 This is a fork of the Adafruit LSM9DS0 Library.
-It uses the FIFO buffer in the LSM9DS0 instead of a direct readout.
-Currently, it's in-progress and breaks compatibility with the Sensor library; you get ints back instead of floats, and there are no units.
-Since I don't care about units for my projects, I don't bother with them here.
-This is super alpha, and the API may change without notice.
-The source files are the source of truth.
-A better C++ programmer could probably do this better; pull requests welcome, but I'll also be making improvements, hopefully.
+It enables the FIFO buffer in the LSM9DS0 instead of a direct readout.
+See the added example for how to use.
+Be careful as I haven't actually compiled or run this; I'll update this evening when I confirm that it runs/compiles.

 My contributions are also © Matt Mills, released under the BSD license.